 I spent an amazing (though fast) seven days in Portugal and quickly fell in love.
 The beautiful cities, affordable prices, and friendly locals made it a fast favourite.
 Not to mention I felt completely welcome and safe travelling solo in Portugal.
 However, while I enjoyed the whole trip it was Porto that I liked the most.
 Something about the small town on the river with colourful buildings and, of course, the delicious port wine.
 Even though I only had two days in Porto it quickly stole my heart, and I’m sure it will do the same for you.
-Here’s a guide to Porto and my best tips for how to get the most of two days in Porto.
+Here’s a guide to Porto and my best tips for how to get the most of two days in Porto, Portugal.

 How to get to Porto